-Trophy Championship Class -This class is championship class for exhibitors receiving an A ribbon in their respective age group class.
-Members participating in the trophy class are eligible to win a limit of two trophies, one showmanship and one horsemanship or equitation at the fairs during the current year.
-Members not eligible for the Trophy Championship Horsemanship/ Equitation class are those participating in walk/trot horsemanship or equitation classes and those with a replacement horse.
+Championship Class - This class is championship class for exhibitors receiving an A ribbon in their respective age group class.
+Members participating in the championship class are eligible to win a limit of two trophies, one showmanship and one horsemanship or equitation at the fairs during the current year.